Atlys

 The Top 10 UK Visa Refusal Reasons

-Across visitor, student, and work visa categories, these patterns show up most often in refused Indian applications.
+Across visitor, student, and work visa categories, these patterns show up most often in refused applications.
 Understanding them is the difference between a successful application and an expensive refusal.

-1. Weak Ties to India
+1. Weak Ties to Home Country

 2. Insufficient or Unexplained Financial Evidence

 Bank statements alone are not enough.
 Officers assess whether your bank balance can realistically cover flights, hotels, and daily costs in the UK; whether your income matches your declared occupation; whether large deposits are documented (sale deed, gift letter, salary bonus); whether the balance is consistent over time, not just on the day you applied.
-A common refusal pattern: applicant has £15,000 in their account but only £200 of monthly salary credits — the officer concludes the funds aren't genuinely the applicant's.
+A common refusal pattern: applicant has £15,000 in their account but only £200 of monthly salary credits, the officer concludes the funds aren't genuinely the applicant's.

 3. Wrong Visa Category for the Actual Purpose